Ki Teitzei: Fourth reading—Deuteronomy 23:8–24

-In the fourth reading, Moses told the Israelites not to abhor the Edomites, for they were kinsman, nor Egyptians, for the Israelites were strangers in Egypt.
-Great-grandchildren of Edomites or Egyptians could be admitted into the congregation.
-A closed portion ends here.
+In the fourth reading, Moses told the Israelites not to despise the Edomites, because they were kin, nor the Egyptians, since the Israelites were strangers in Egypt.
+Great-grandchildren of Edomites or Egyptians could be welcomed into the community.
+A closed section ends here.

-In the continuation of the reading, Moses taught that any Israelite rendered unclean by a nocturnal emission had to leave the Israelites military camp, bathe in water toward evening, and reenter the camp at sundown.
-The Israelites were to designate an area outside the camp where they might relieve themselves, and to carry a spike to dig a hole and cover up their excrement.
-As God moved about in their camp to protect them, the Israelites were to keep their camp holy.
-A closed portion ends here.
+In the next part of the reading, Moses taught that any Israelite made unclean by a keri (קֶרִי) had to leave the Israelite military camp, bathe in water toward evening, and rejoin the camp at sunset.
+The Israelites were to set aside an area outside the camp for relieving themselves, and carry a spike to dig a hole and cover their waste.
+As God moved around in their camp to protect them, the Israelites were to keep their camp sacred (קָדוֹשׁ).
+A closed section ends here.

-In the continuation of the reading, Moses taught that if a slave sought refuge with the Israelites, the Israelites were not to turn the slave over to the slave's master, but were to let the former slave live in any place the former slave might choose and not ill-treat the former slave.
-A closed portion ends here.
+Next, Moses teaches that if a slave sought refuge with the Israelites, they were not to turn the slave over to the slave's master, but were to let the slave live wherever they chose and not mistreat them.
+A closed section ends here.

-In the continuation of the reading, Moses forbade the Israelites to act as harlots, sodomites, or cult prostitutes, and from bringing the wages of prostitution into the house of God in fulfillment of any vow.
-A closed portion ends here.
+In the ongoing reading, Moses forbade the Israelites from engaging in prostitution—whether same-sex, opposite-sex, or for pagan temples—and from bringing prostitution wages into God's house to fulfill any vow.
+A closed section ends here.